-This project was initiated by Jesse W. Torgerson’s Spring 2015 course, Re-imagining East and West: Constantinople between Rome and Istanbul.
+The Constantinople as Palimpsest project has thus far undergone two course-based incarnations.
+It was initiated by the twenty students in Jesse W. Torgerson’s Spring 2015 course, Re-imagining East and West: Constantinople between Rome and Istanbul.

-The project pursues two long-term goals:
+The project continues to pursue two long-term goals:

 (1) equip Wesleyan students to manage and curate the only all-inclusive database on medieval Constantinople

 (2) facilitate Wesleyan students’ collaborations with professors and students at other institutions in pursuit of space-based analyses of medieval Constantinople, both as it might have been, and as it has come down to us in the present